 If you drive or ride a vehicle, please be aware of parking restrictions and how to follow them correctly.

-- school zones
+- Parking in school zones

-- overstaying posted time limits
+- Overstaying signposted time limits

-- on public reserves
+- Parking on public reserves

-- across driveways
+- Parking across driveways

-- on nature strips or footpaths
+- Parking on nature strips or footpaths

-- not in the direction of travel
+- Parking in the opposite direction of travel

 Pay a parking infringement

 Cessnock City Council cannot accept payment for a parking infringement.

 Infringements must be paid to Revenue NSW.
 To pay an infringement, see the procedure on the reverse of your penalty notice or view the payment options offered by Revenue NSW.